General COVID-19 Information

 The New Mexico Disability, Access, and Functional Needs (DAFN) group has created and continually updates a COVID-19 Resource Guide: All Together Disability New Mexico.
 The group consists of representatives from NMCDHH, DOH, CYFD, The Commission for the Blind, The Governor’s Commission on Disability, and other state agencies.
 Find the most recent version of the document in the Community Resources section of our Fact Sheets page here.

-NMCDHH has created several vlogs that can be found on YouTube.
+NMCDHH has created several vlogs that can be found on the NMCDHH YouTube channel.
 They are all in ASL with English captions, and the transcripts are posted with the videos:

 - New Mexico Stay at Home Order and following Public Health Orders on a playlist: here.